Amit082000/Yelpcamp/README.md

 Users can engage with the community by commenting on reviews, asking questions, and sharing their own insights about camping locations.
 This fosters a sense of community and encourages information sharing among camping enthusiasts.

 In essence, YelpCamp is a comprehensive platform that combines interactive maps, user-generated content, and social features to create a valuable resource for camping enthusiasts.
 Whether users are looking to explore new camping spots, share their experiences, or plan their next outdoor adventure, YelpCamp offers a user-friendly and engaging environment to fulfill these needs.
-...

 Technologies Used

-Express
-Ejs
-Node.js
-MongoDB
-Bootstrap
-Cloudinary
-Mapbox
+Express,
+Ejs,
+Node.js,
+MongoDB,
+Bootstrap,
+Cloudinary,
+Mapbox,
 Render

 Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.

 Prerequisites

 Node.js:[https://nodejs.org/en/docs/guides/getting-started-guide]

 MongoDB: [https://www.mongodb.com/docs/manual/tutorial/getting-started/]

 Installation

-Clone the repository
+Clone the repository.
-Navigate to the project directory
+Navigate to the project directory.
-Install dependencies: npm install
+Install dependencies: npm install.

 Configuration

 Rename the .env.example file to .env.
 Open the .env file and set the required environment variables:
-DATABASE_URL: MongoDB connection string
+DATABASE_URL: MongoDB connection string,
-CLOUDINARY_CLOUD_NAME: Cloudinary cloud name
+CLOUDINARY_CLOUD_NAME: Cloudinary cloud name,
-CLOUDINARY_API_KEY: Cloudinary API key
+CLOUDINARY_API_KEY: Cloudinary API key,
-CLOUDINARY_API_SECRET: Cloudinary API secret
+CLOUDINARY_API_SECRET: Cloudinary API secret,
 MAPBOX_ACCESS_TOKEN: Mapbox access token

 Usage

-Start the development server: npm start
+Start the development server: npm start,
 Open your web browser and navigate to http://localhost:3000

 Deployment

 The project is deployed using Render.
 Follow these steps to deploy:

 Create a Render account